 Historic Yamba Hill Walk

-There are two different historic walks that hit some of Yamba’s most iconic landmarks.
+There are two different historic walking trails that hit some of Yamba’s most iconic landmarks.
 For a hilly stroll, the Yamba Hill Walk is a 4 km journey around the perimeter of town that takes about 2 hours.
-If you want to keep things at sea level, the Flat Walk is 3 km and explores the north end of town without the steep grades.
+If you want to keep things at sea level, the Flat Walk is a 3-km trail that allows you to explore the north end of town without the steep grades.

 Turner’s Breakwall